What This Guide Covers

 AAL3 (hardware-based MFA): Banking cores, payment processors, government systems, critical infrastructure.
 Requires hardware tokens with phishing resistance.
 Most web applications target AAL1 (single-factor) or AAL2 (multi-factor).
 This guide focuses on the password (”memorized secret”) requirements that apply to both.

 Also, the OWASP ASVS (Application Security Verification Standard) provides testable security requirements that complement NIST guidance.
-ASVS Chapter V6 (Authentication) maps closely to NIST 800-63B, but frames requirements as verification checkpoints your team can test against.
-If you’re building a security program or preparing for a pen test, cross-reference both.
+ASVS Chapter V6 (Authentication) maps closely to NIST 800-63B as verification checkpoints to test against.
+If you’re building out your security program or preparing for a pen test, reference both.

 Use Adversis’s interactive ASVS reference to filter requirements by level and chapter.